jokie88/carbonized-contracts/README.md

 ## to deploy contracts:

-install metamask and create a new account
+1. Install metamask and create a new account

-rename sample.env to .env and add your own private and public keys for deployment
+2. Rename sample.env to .env and add your own private and public keys for deployment

-add the polygon mumbai testnet to your metamask
+3. Add the polygon mumbai testnet to your metamask

-get some matic on the mumbai testnet faucet for your wallet
+4. Get some matic on the mumbai testnet faucet for your wallet

+5. Ensure that you have installed hardhat (`npm install --save-dev hardhat`)

+6. Run the following:

 ```
 npx hardhat run scripts/deploy-upgradeable.js
 ```

 ```
 npx hardhat run scripts/deploy-upgradeable.js --network mumbai